iu-f24-sa-t11/Hands-on-Pipes-and-filters/README.md

 | Matthew Rusakov | B22-SD-03 | m.rusakov@innopolis.university  |
 | Egor Valikov    | B22-CBS-01| e.valikov@innopolis.university  |

+## Application:

+This application demonstrates the Pipes and Filters design pattern.
+It captures a video stream from your webcam and applies a sequence of four filters.
+The application displays two windows: one showing the original input and the other showing the processed output.

+Filters applied:
+- MirrorFilter – Reflects the video horizontally.
+- ColorInversionFilter – Inverts the colors of the video.
+- ContrastFilter – Adjusts the contrast of the video.
+- GaussianBlurFilter – Applies a Gaussian blur effect to the video.

 ## Codebase organisation:
 <pre>
 Hands-on-Pipes-and-Filters/